Jack Aitchison: Celtic

 Aitchison made his first team debut on 15 May 2016, becoming the youngest player ever to represent the club in a competitive match at 16 years and 71 days.
 He scored with his first touch in the match, providing Celtic's seventh goal in a 7–0 win over Motherwell, in turn making him the youngest ever player to score a competitive goal for the club.
 His next appearance for the first team came in January 2017, coming on in the final minutes of a home league match against Hearts and winning a penalty which Scott Sinclair converted for Celtic's last goal in a 4–0 win.

 Aitchison joined League One club Dumbarton on loan in August 2018.
 He was then loaned to Championship club Alloa Athletic in January 2019.

 On 2 September 2019, Aitchison moved on a season-long loan deal to English League Two club Forest Green Rovers.
 He scored on his debut as a substitute in a 1–0 win away to Cambridge United on 7 September 2019.

 Barnsley

 On 5 October 2020, Aitchison joined Championship side Barnsley on a three-year contract after leaving Celtic.

 Forest Green Rovers (loan)

 On 2 July 2021, Aitchison returned to former loan club Forest Green Rovers, again on loan for the duration of the 2021–22 season.

 Motherwell

 On 31 January 2023, Aitchison joined Scottish Premiership club Motherwell on a permanent deal until the end of the season.

+Exeter City

+On 28 June 2023, Aitchison agreed to join League One side Exeter City on a two-year deal.

+In May 2025, Aitchinson signed a new one-year deal until the end of the 2025/26 season.